kienstra/bootstrap-swipe-gallery/readme.txt

 * First version

 == Upgrade Notice ==

+= 1.0.2 =
+* See a pop-up of all of your post and page images if your settings allow.

 = 1.0.1 =
 * Have a pop-up of all of your post images if you check the option.